 In order for your non-EEA family members to be able to make use of the permit, you as a national of the EEA must be exercising some form of European ‘Treaty Right’ in the UK.
 This could be through your being in employment, studying or self sufficient and living in the UK.
 It is also possible that, where sufficient time has passed, your family may be able to apply to stay in the UK on a more permanent basis.

-Contact our EEA/EU Family Permit Lawyers Ealing, London
+Contact our EEA/EU Family Permit Lawyers Mayfair, London